DevOpsBootcamp/website/source/configuration-management.rst

     Declaration Configuration is the concept of declaring the state a machine *ought* to be in and letting the configuration management reach that state however it feels is appropriate.
-This is advantageous because it can short-circut a process by checking if it is already in that state before attempting to install/copy/configure a part of the system.
+This is advantageous because it can short-circuit a process by checking if it is already in that state before attempting to install/copy/configure a part of the system.

     Here is some Declaration Configuration pseudo-code: